ptallen63/seafarer/README.md

 ### Flow Config

-When a intializing a flow, there are several options available to you.
+When a initializing a flow, there are several options available to you.

 ```typescript
 export interface FlowConfig {